hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 approach from [SP-800-208], and aims to mitigate its limitations described in [](#nist-dist-multi-tree).
 Thus, it is assumed that already a top-level Merkle tree (for signing the root-nodes of sub-trees) and several bottom-level Merkle trees (for signing messages) are initiated.
-These bottom-level trees MAY be implemented on different hardware modules in order to obtain redundancy and improve availability.
+These bottom-level trees may be implemented on different hardware modules in order to obtain redundancy and improve availability.
 Let R be the number of these already initiated bottom-level trees.
 Let h<sub>0</sub> be the height of the top-level-tree.
 It